uhh-lt/kaldi-tuda-de/README.md

 We have developped a PyKaldi based solution to use the models with either a local microphone or network streaming in real time: https://github.com/uhh-lt/kaldi-model-server

-Another option to use the models is the [Kaldi gstreamer server project](https://github.com/alumae/kaldi-gstreamer-server) for easy API access if you want to simply use our pre-trained models in your project.
+Another option to use the models is the [Kaldi gstreamer server project](https://github.com/alumae/kaldi-gstreamer-server).
 You can either stream audio and do online (real-time) recogniton with it or send wav files via http and get a JSON result back.
 See also the Kaldi + Gstreamer Server Software installation guide [here](https://raw.githubusercontent.com/bmilde/ambientsearch/master/INSTALL_KALDI).
 There is a run_tuda_de.sh in the package that starts Kaldi gstreamer workers for tuda_de.
 You will need to modify the KALDI_ROOT variable in the script so that it finds your Kaldi installation properly.

 # Training your own models